URL cleaner comparison

 • Local-first in your browser

-• Conservative removal of typical tracking keys (e.g., utm_*, fbclid, gclid)
+• Conservative removal of common tracking keys (e.g. utm_*, fbclid, gclid)

 SafeShare Pro